sjohn2/ollama-app-prompt-template/README.md

 Ability to send messages using the Enter key

 Easy to debug:
-Add detailed logging to console on both backend and frontend layers.
+Add detailed logging for both backend and frontend layers.

-Potential Future Improvements: